 Assistant Professor of Medicine (Infectious Diseases) at the Stanford University Medical Center

-Bio I am an Infectious Diseases specialist with 7 years of experience in translational immunology research focused on pathogen-specific cellular immune responses.
+Bio I am an Infectious Diseases specialist with a research program in translational immunology focused on malaria-specific immune responses in pregnancy and infancy.
 My current research program is to further our understanding of the mechanisms of clinical immunity to malaria through field-based studies, and to better understand the immunologic consequences of malaria control interventions.

 Safwan Jaradeh, MD